nataraj26/genai-math-llm-integration/README.md

 ## RESULT:
-Hence,the python program to design and implement a Python function for converting miles to km, integrating it with a chat completion system utilizing the function-calling feature of a large language model (LLM) is written successfully and executed.
+Hence,the python program to design and implement a Python function for converting area of a circle, For radius = 7, the area of the circle is 153.94 (approx). integrating it with a chat completion system utilizing the function-calling feature of a large language model (LLM) is written successfully and executed.